fmustafa17/fmustafa17.github.io/README.md

 # personal portfolio. developed by farhana

-## Resume
+## About
-Coding resume to demostrate front end skills.
+Description and show personal achievements

 ## Projects
-Showcasing personal projects with github links to the code.
+Showcasing personal projects with github links to the code or live versions, if available.

 ## Blog
 Writing blog posts to benefit the underrepresented community in tech.